mcne65/bounty-1/Readme.md

 # Set Up
 * We assume that you are runnign Ubuntu 16.04 and have git already installed.
-* This will not use Metamask for web3 if available, otherwise it will initialize its own for localhost:8485.
+* This will use Metamask for web3 if available, otherwise it will initialize its own for localhost:8485.
 See src/application.js

 ## IPFS
 Please refer to [these instructions](https://ipfs.io/docs/install) for installing ipfs.